Kilkenni/sb.Teleport/readme.md

 ## Known Issues

-- No edit and deletion available in the new window (yet)
 - Tooltips on hazard icons in planet info don't show
 - Celestial Database client cache in vanilla Sb is unstable.
-Possibly fixed in OpenSb, **needs verification**.
 Symptom: when a bookmark is selected, planetary info shows `Celestial Database Error`.
-A workaround is to click other bookmarks until the cache refreshes.
+A workaround is to click other bookmarks until the cache refreshes. *Fixed in OpenSb*.

 - Possibly cannot warp down if a player is **not** on their own ship (example: on another shup also orbiting a planet). **Needs verification**
 - Cannot warp to party members via this dialog.
 Seems to be a limitation of vanilla Lua callbacks.